Frequently Asked Questions

 I have a 24-hour notice of cancellation or rescheduling policy.
 If I do not receive 24-hour notice, you will be charged the full fee for the session.

 If you’re ready for your child to begin therapy, you’ve come to the right place.
-At my Illinois online counseling practice, I specialize in online Christian counseling, teen anxiety, and anxiety in kids.
+At my Illinois and Florida online counseling practice, I specialize in online Christian counseling, teen anxiety, and anxiety in kids.
 To start therapy, follow these simple steps:

 - Complete my Contact form or call me at 224-236-2296 to schedule a 20-minute phone consultation.